 If you’re not so lucky then you’re going to need to be prepared.
 A Shewee is an incredible invention and with a little practice, anyone can use it correctly.
 You will never have to squat again!

 Number 2’s aren’t so easy but there are products to help.
 Portable toilets are a thing and we just so happen to sell them.
-You can search our whole range of things to help you do your business outside here
+Take a look at our range of things to help you do your business outside.

 FIRST AID KIT!
 You do NOT want to be stuck in the middle of nowhere with no medical supplies whatsoever.
 First Aid kits can be the difference between a little cut that’s patched up to it getting infected and having no choice but to pack up and go and seek medical help.